wenkaiyan-kevin/LD-decay-calculating/README.md

 # LD-decay-calculating
 ## Directions
-- First use the [Haploview](https://www.broadinstitute.org/haploview/downloads) tool change vcf format file into the ped and info file .
+- Firstly, Using the [Haploview](https://www.broadinstitute.org/haploview/downloads) tool change vcf format file into the ped and info file .

 __example__:
 ```